 But also if you’re still looking to make money then I want to let you know that there are actually still legitimate ways that you can do so.
 Sure Paid4Clout might be a scam but it is still definitely possible to earn money online…

-And one of the best places to get started if you really want to generate a good income is Wealthy Affiliate.
+And one of the best places to get started if you really want to generate a good income is Commission Academy.
 It’s there that you’ll learn about the same method I personally use to make money online & you can even get started with them for free.

 But whatever you decide to do I just hope that you found my review of Paid4Clout here useful & hopefully my review helped you dodge it.
 Don’t hesitate to leave a comment below though if you happen to have anything else to add. 🙂

 The sad truth is that unfortunately most of the programs promising to help you make money online are scams.
 I can say that confidently after exposing over 500+ of them here on this blog.

 But the good news is that even though most of them are indeed scams, there are actually some very good programs in amongst them - some programs that can truly help you to earn money.

 And out of all of the legit programs I've seen, the one I would recommend the most to anybody looking to get started online is Commission Academy.
 In my own opinion, that's the best place to start.